0xfabian/os/README.md

   - Simple shell
   - Text editor (based on [a previous project](https://github.com/0xfabian/ed))
   - CPU-based graphics demos, including a path tracer and a rasterizer
-- Ext2 filesystem mounted at `/mnt` for program storage and testing
 - Compatible enough with Linux binaries to support static compilation of [TCC (Tiny C Compiler)](https://bellard.org/tcc/)
 - Designed to be easily extended for additional userspace programs and libraries